2027 Education Research Grant program

-Expressions of interest for the 2026 Education Research Grant program will open in April 2025.
+Expressions of interest for the 2027 Education Research Grant program (ERG) will open on 7 April 2026.

-Expressions of interest for the 2026 Education Research Grant program will open in April 2025.
+Expressions of interest for the 2027 Education Research Grant program (ERG) will open on 7 April 2026.

 • Supervision: Recruitment, selection, support and retention of high-quality general practice supervisors